 Refereed publications in top rated journals (using the indicative list below) are of overwhelming importance and will carry the greatest weight in the assessment of overall research performance.
-The reasons are threefold: 1) original scientific output in the field of hospitality and tourism is primarily disseminated through articles in refereed journals; 2) publication in top rated journals is a highly competitive process; and 3) the ranking or reputation of a department is determined by publications in well-known journals.
-In addition, the following may be considered for partial credit towards research criteria: research briefs, research notes, and discussion papers.
+Publications in refereed journals may include full research articles, research in brief papers, research notes, and discussion papers.
+The reasons are threefold: 1) original scientific output in the field of hospitality and tourism is primarily disseminated through articles in refereed journals; 2) publication in top rated journals is a highly competitive process; and 3) the ranking or reputation of a department is determined by publications in wellknown journals.
 A publication is counted for evaluation purposes as of the date on the acceptance letter.